 Moreover, make sure that you’re wearing good shoes that keep you stable on the pedals of the machine.

-To keep any machine working at its optimum level, you have to provide it with proper maintenance.
+To keep your machine working at its optimum level, you must provide it with proper elliptical maintenance.

 From the instruction manual, find the kind and frequency you need to provide your machine with.

 Moreover, keeping the elliptical lubricated will prevent any squeaking or noise over time.